hsnmrd/RaikaFormValidation/README.md

 there are lots of boring ways to check form validation!
 **this library** offers an easy form validation for android apps.
-the library will works with
+the library will work with
 - **TextViews**: TextView, AppCompatTextView, MultiAutoCompleteTextView, MaterialTextView
 - **EditTexts**: EditText, AppCompatEditText, TextInputEditText
 - **CheckBoxs**: CheckBox, AppCompatCheckBox, MaterialCheckBox